 How do we appeal to the next generation of customers?

 Park Optical’s service and experience needs to be translated to reach customers on digital platforms.
 Park Optical has observed other eye glass companies disrupting their industry and they want to stay desirable to a younger audience without alienating their current clients.

-One of the challenges is how Park Optical will need to change in order to address the buying habits of younger customers.
+One of the challenges is that Park Optical will need to change in order to address the buying habits of younger customers.
 Not all customers want to go to a physical store.
-There is a segment of customers that are not as discerning about their eye care choices.
+There is a large segment of customers that are not as discerning about their eye care choices.

 Looking at a competitive analysis, there are other brands like Warby Parker with a large following in the younger demographic.
 How does Park Optical appeal to that demographic?
 How do they communicate with the next generation of customers?
 How do they show their value?